 - Congestion or runny nose

 - Other less common symptoms include nausea, vomiting, or diarrhea

-- What should I do if I have COVID-19 symptoms?
+- What should I do if I or someone in my household has COVID-19 symptoms?

 We have guidance available for people who have or think they may have COVID-19:

 - What is the treatment?